 |Fixed price or CPI linked||CPI linked|

-There are many similarities between solar PPAs and solar leases; basically they are just different forms of solar financing.
+There are many similarities between solar PPA agreement and leases; basically they are just different forms of financing.

 The main differences are:

-With a solar lease, you pay a flat monthly fee for the solar system which should be less than what you were paying on your monthly electricity bills.
-For example, if your business was paying $2,000 a month for electricity, you’d be looking for a solar lease that was less than $2,000.
+With this lease, you pay a flat monthly fee for the renewable system which should be less than what you were paying on your monthly electricity bills.
+For example, if your business was paying $2,000 a month for electricity, you’d be looking for a lease that was less than $2,000.

-In contrast, with a solar PPA you pay a guaranteed price per kilowatt of electricity produced by your solar panels (although you can sometimes negotiate solar PPA arrangements where the price you pay per kilowatt hour is based on consumption, not production).
+In contrast, with a solar PPA you pay a guaranteed price per kilowatt of electricity produced by your PPA solar panels (although you can sometimes negotiate these arrangements where the price you pay per kilowatt hour is based on consumption, not production).
 This price will be lower than the price per kilowatt hour you pay for grid electricity.
-For example, if you pay 20 cents per kilowatt hour for grid electricity, your solar PPA agreement should be for less than this amount.
+For example, if you pay 20 cents per kilowatt hour for grid electricity, the overall consensus should be for less than this amount.

-Another difference between solar leases and solar PPAs is their duration.
-Solar leases can be as short as 3-5 years, whereas solar PPAs typically are at least 10 years in duration, sometimes as long as 30 years.
+Another difference between solar PPAs and leases is their duration.
+These leases can be as short as 3-5 years, whereas a consensus typically last at least 10 years in duration, sometimes as long as 30 years.

-How do you work out which is right for you – a solar lease or solar PPA?
+How do you work out which is right for you – a solar PPA or a lease?

-With years of experience in commercial solar and solar financing, we have the skills and expertise to find the best solar PPA or solar lease for your business.
+With years of experience in commercial solar PPA financing, we have the skills and expertise to find the best renewable option for your business.

 Start the ball rolling.
-Talks to our solar experts about how to cut your electricity costs with a solar financing solution that’s cashflow positive from day 1.
+Talks to our team of experts about how to cut your electricity costs with a renewable financing solution that’s cashflow positive from day 1.